mennucc/wrap_lockfile/README.md

 - Original file remains intact if any step fails
 - Temporary files are cleaned up on errors
 - Windows-compatible (handles `os.rename()` limitations)
+- **Symlinks are preserved**: If `filepath` is a symlink, the target file is updated but the symlink itself remains unchanged

 ---